sahasra-ranga/Olist-Platform-Analysis/README.md

    Logistical & Infrastructure Challenges:
    The disparity in late deliveries reflect differences in infrastructure, warehouse distribution, and delivery efficiency across states.

-   ## This brings us to our 1st strategy:

    ## Strategy 1: Strengthen Sao Paulo (SP) Logistics
    Rationale: Centralization of user base and logistics partners Most Olist sellers and customers originate from SP.